amelielabs/amelie-docs/content/sql/transactions/overview.md

 ## Transactions

 Amelie supports non-interactive deterministic distributed multi-statement ACID transactions.

-Non-interactive means that all transaction statements (including the optional [BEGIN/COMMIT](/docs/sql/transactions/begin_commit)) must be provided for execution.
+Non-interactive means that all transaction statements (including [BEGIN/COMMIT](/docs/sql/transactions/begin_commit)) must be provided for execution.

 Amelie is designed for short ACID transactions and fast real-time analytics.
 It is not intended for